 The non-recyclable and non-reusable waste (e.g. builder's rubble, etc.) generated on site must be stored in animal and weather proof bins and disposed of at a landfill site licensed in terms of the applicable legislation.
-The receipts from the facility must be kept on file and must be available on request.

-8.7 Hazardous substances and fuels
+8.8 Hazardous substances and fuels